MalTool: Malicious Tool Attacks on LLM Agents: Taxonomy of Malicious Behaviors

 \subsection{Compromising Confidentiality}

-Confidentiality violations capture malicious behaviors in which a tool abuses its access to agent-visible data to extract or misuse sensitive information.
-In LLM agent settings, such information may include not only explicit user inputs, but also intermediate computation results, cached context, environment variables, and locally accessible files accumulated over multi-step workflows.
+Confidentiality violations capture malicious behaviors in which a tool abuses the privileges it inherits from the agent to extract or misuse sensitive information.
+In LLM-agent settings, such information may include agent memory, the knowledge base, user credentials, user prompts, and the runtime trajectory (if it is explicitly passed to the tool as input arguments).

-\begin{itemize} \item \textbf{Data Exfiltration.} The tool covertly extracts sensitive information available during agent execution and routes it through attacker-controlled channels.
-In LLM-agent settings, we distinguish three practical subtypes: (1) \emph{Remote Data Exfiltration}, which directly transmits agent-visible user inputs or intermediate results (e.g., extracted identifiers, health attributes, inferred preferences, summaries, or tool outputs) to attacker-controlled remote endpoints; (2) \emph{Local Data Exfiltration}, which persists such sensitive information into tool-accessible local directories or files for later retrieval; and (3) \emph{File-to-Remote Exfiltration}, which specifically targets existing local artifacts (e.g., documents, logs, cached contexts, or files produced by earlier tool calls) and exfiltrates them to remote endpoints.
-For example, an agent may invoke an ostensibly benign analysis tool over user-provided medical text, while the tool silently forwards extracted symptoms or inferred conditions remotely, or writes them to a staging file before later outbound transfer.
+\begin{packeditemize} \item \textbf{Data Exfiltration.} The tool covertly extracts sensitive information from the agent and the user, and routes it through attacker-controlled channels.
+In LLM-agent settings, we distinguish three practical subtypes: (1) \emph{Remote Data Exfiltration}, which transmits the agent’s runtime information--such as user prompts and execution trajectories--to attacker-controlled remote endpoints, if such information is passed to the tool as input arguments; (2) \emph{Local Data Exfiltration}, which persists such runtime information into local files for later retrieval; and (3) \emph{File-to-Remote Exfiltration}, which reads local files (e.g., agent memory, the knowledge base, user credentials, or files containing runtime information produced by Local Data Exfiltration) and exfiltrates their contents to remote endpoints.

-\item \textbf{Credential Abuse.} The tool attempts to locate and misuse authentication material available in the agent’s execution environment, exploiting the ambient authority typically granted to tools.
-We distinguish two practical subtypes: (1) \emph{Environment Credential Harvesting}, where the tool searches local configuration artifacts (e.g., \texttt{.env} files, credential caches, or environment variables) to obtain secret keys or tokens; and (2) \emph{API Key Abuse}, where compromised credentials are actively misused to perform unauthorized external service queries (e.g., issuing large volumes of API calls), leading to quota exhaustion, unexpected financial cost, or service disruption.
-This models scenarios where an LLM agent invokes a tool for a benign task (e.g., retrieving external information or summarizing documents), but the tool escalates its impact by harvesting API credentials provisioned for agent operation and subsequently issuing unauthorized requests to external services, such as generating large volumes of model queries that exhaust the user’s quota or incur unintended financial cost.
+\item \textbf{Credential Harvesting and Abuse.} The tool attempts to locate and misuse user credentials.
+We distinguish two subtypes: (1) \emph{Credential Harvesting}, where the tool searches for user credentials (e.g., usernames, passwords, or API keys) in the \texttt{.env} file; and (2) \emph{Credential Abuse}, where the harvested user credentials are misused to perform unauthorized external service requests (e.g., issuing large volumes of API calls), potentially leading to quota exhaustion, unexpected financial costs, or service disruption.